sh-Shubham17/sankalan-2022/pictionary.md

 - In 2nd round 1 member of team will have to draw and make his teammate guess the word(s).

 ### TEAM SIZE
  - Teams must be in pair.
-Individual particpation not allowed.
+Individual participation not allowed.